OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

 **Chapter Meetup**\
-**Date & Time: 9th March 2026, 4:00pm IST**\
+**Date & Time: 12th May 2026, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully conducted its chapter meetup to review ongoing project progress and plan activities for the remainder of the semester.
-The session featured updates from security project teams on their current work and achievements.
-Members discussed preparations for upcoming workshops, finalized plans for the semester-end project showcase, and explored opportunities for guest speaker sessions from industry professionals.
-This meetup maintained momentum as the semester progressed while ensuring all project teams were on track to meet their objectives and deliverables.
+OWASP NIE Student Chapter successfully conducted its final chapter meetup of the Spring Semester 2026 to wrap up projects and celebrate achievements.
+The session featured final project presentations from all security project teams showcasing their completed work and key findings.
+Members finalized the semester newsletter, discussed summer internship opportunities, and outlined transition plans for the next academic year.
+This meetup recognized member contributions throughout the semester while setting the foundation for continued chapter activities and maintaining engagement during the break period.

 ## Next Meetup/Event

-**Chapter Meetup**\
-**Date & Time: 12th May 2026, 9:00am IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will conduct its final chapter meetup of the Spring Semester 2026 to wrap up projects and celebrate achievements.
-The session will feature final project presentations from all security project teams showcasing their completed work and key findings.
-Members will finalize the semester newsletter, discuss summer internship opportunities, and outline transition plans for the next academic year.
-This meetup aims to recognize member contributions throughout the semester while setting the foundation for continued chapter activities and maintaining engagement during the break period.
+**Stay Tuned for our Upcoming Events/Meetups!**